Finding types catalog

 Each finding type has a default severity that affects its health score impact and queue priority:

-• Critical — immediate risk.
+- • Critical — immediate risk.
 Security breaches, site-down conditions, data exposure.
 Surfaces in the Urgent queue section.

-• High — should be addressed this cycle.
+- • High — should be addressed this cycle.
 Significant performance issues, vulnerable software with known exploits.

-• Medium — address when capacity allows.
+- • Medium — address when capacity allows.
 Optimization opportunities, non-critical accessibility gaps.

-• Low — improvement items.
+- • Low — improvement items.
 Best-practice recommendations, minor content structure issues.

 Base time estimates

 Every finding type includes a base_minutes estimate — the typical time to remediate that issue.
 This is used for budget forecasting and work planning, not billing.
 Actual time is tracked through the work pipeline.
-The estimate helps operators understand whether a finding fits within the remaining budget or will likely require slice-rate work.
+The estimate helps operators understand whether a finding fits within the remaining budget or will likely require overage-rate work.

 Detection